-Unfortunately, several people feel frustrated and left out because they have never felt that high from an edible before.
+Unfortunately, several people feel frustrated and left out because they have never felt that high sensation from an edible before.

-My answer?
-There could be multiple different reasons!
-And you're going to have to do some detective work to find out what is going on with you.
+And you’re going to have to do some detective work to find out what is going on with you.

 In this guide, we will explore a few reasons why edibles may not be working for you and some different techniques you can try to see if you can change the way your body responds.